sergiy79/codecombat/Developer environment.md

     ```bash
     curl https://raw.githubusercontent.com/codecombat/codecombat/master/scripts/devSetup/bootstrap.sh | bash
     ```
+   It should work with Python 2 or 3.1, but possibly not 3.2+ (yet).
 1. Follow the prompts.
 This should download and install all the necessary dependencies.
 If you've used the script above, it will prompt you to run the command below.
 If you cloned the repository yourself, you can also run the script below (you may need to edit it based on your current working directory.)

     ```